nats-io/nats-architecture-and-design/adr/ADR-21.md

 |`~/.config/nats/context.txt`|The current selected (default) context, would contain just `ngs`|
 |`~/.config/nats/context/ngs.json`|The configuration for the `ngs` context|

-While this is Linux centered it does work on Windows, we might want to consider a more typical path to replace `~/.config` there and keep the rest as above.
+While this is Linux centered it does work on Windows.

 ### Context content